+The Automatic CEL File Analysis tool in ChAS converts CEL files into ChAS Browser compatible CHP files automatically.

+How it works

+The Automatic CEL File Analysis tool continually scans up to five designated input folders for new CEL files to analyze.
+Once a CEL file is detected, it is analyzed resulting in a CHP file (which is auto-saved to a designated output folder).
+Once a CEL file is processed, the ARR and CEL files are moved to the designated Archive folder.

+Supported array types

-ChAS features a tool (AutoCelAnalysis) that automatically converts CEL files into ChAS Browser compatible CHP files.
-How it works The AutoCelAnalysis tool continually scans a designated input folder for new and complete CEL files to process.
-Once a CEL file is detected, it is analyzed and converted into a CHP file.
-After the conversion, the CHP file is placed in an output folder for easy retrieval while a copy of the processed CEL file is placed in an archive folder for safekeeping.
-Supported array CytoScan HD (Single Sample Analysis or Normal Diploid Analysis only) types CytoScan XON (Single Sample Analysis only) CytoScan 750K (Single Sample Analysis or Normal Diploid Analysis only) CytoScan Optima (Single Sample Analysis only) OncoScan CNV (FFPE Analysis only) OncoScan CNV Plus (FFPE Analysis only) Note: In order to properly match up CEL files when running OncoScan CNV or OncoScan CNV Plus arrays, the CEL files from the "AT" and "GC" channels must have the exact same root name and include the array type.
-Each CEL file must indicate which channel they are using a concluding A or C. For example, the following CEL files will be paired properly for OncoScan FFPE analysis: OncoScan_Sample1(OncoScanCNV_Array)A.cel OncoScan_Sample1(OncoScanCNV_Array)C.cel The following CEL files will NOT be paired properly for OncoScan FFPE analysis because the root names do not match: OncoScan_Sample1(OncoScanCNV_Array)A.cel OncoScan_Sample2(OncoScanCNV_Array)C.cel The following CEL files will NOT be paired properly for OncoScan FFPE analysis because the array names are not included: - OncoScan_Sample1_A.cel - OncoScan_Sample1_C.cel Launching the tool 1.
-Click the Utility Actions button (top right of the Analysis Workflow window) 2.
+- CytoScan HD (Single Sample Analysis or Normal Diploid Analysis only) - CytoScan XON (Single Sample Analysis only) - CytoScan 750K (Single Sample Analysis or Normal Diploid Analysis only) - CytoScan Optima (Single Sample Analysis only) - OncoScan CNV (FFPE Analysis only) - OncoScan CNV Plus (FFPE Analysis only)

+Note: In order to properly match up CEL files when running OncoScan CNV or OncoScan CNV Plus arrays, the CEL files from the "AT" and "GC" channels must have the exact same root name and include the array type.
+Each CEL file must indicate which channel they are using a concluding A or C. For example, the following CEL files will be paired properly for OncoScan FFPE analysis:

+- OncoScan\Sample1\(OncoScanCNV\Array)A.cel - OncoScan\Sample1\(OncoScanCNV\Array)C.cel

+The following CEL files will NOT be paired properly for OncoScan FFPE analysis because the root names do not match:

+- OncoScan\Sample1\(OncoScanCNV\Array)A.cel - OncoScan\Sample2\(OncoScanCNV\Array)C.cel

+The following CEL files will NOT be paired properly for OncoScan FFPE analysis because the array names are not included:

+- OncoScan\Sample1\A.cel - OncoScan\Sample1\C.cel

+Launching the tool

+- 1. Click the Utility Actions button (top right of the Analysis Workflow window) - 2.
 Click Automatic CEL File Analysis.